EFForg/starttls-everywhere/starttls-policy/README.md

 ```

 #### Generating a configuration file
-`starttls-policy --generate <MTA> [--output filename] [--policy-dir /path/to/dir]` will generate a configuration file corresponding to the TLS policy list and provide instructions for installing the file.
+`starttls-policy --generate <MTA> [--policy-dir /path/to/dir]` will generate a configuration file corresponding to the TLS policy list and provide instructions for installing the file.

-We currently only support MTA `postfix`, but contributions are welcome!
+We currently only support Postfix, but contributions are welcome!